Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Generalized Nash Games as Vector Optimization

-However, the lack of a shared feasibility constraint in~\eqref{eq:Nashii} makes it impossible to find an appropriate set $\bbx$ that would provide an equivalence between the solutions of the generalized Nash game~\eqref{eq:Nashii} and the vector optimization problem~\eqref{eq:vop}.
+Motivated thusly, we wish to consider shared constraint games associated with the generalized Nash game $(f,(\bbx_i)_{i = 1}^N)$.
+As expected from the pollution game of~\cite[Section 3.1]{braouezec2021economic}, the lack of a shared feasibility constraint in~\eqref{eq:Nashii} makes it impossible to find an appropriate (meaningful) set $\bbx$ that would provide an equivalence between the solutions of the generalized Nash game~\eqref{eq:Nashii} and the \emph{single} vector optimization problem~\eqref{eq:vop}.
 Instead, for generalized games, we find that an appropriate choice of the constraint set $\bbx$ can lead to sufficient, another choice of $\bbx$ to necessary conditions for being a generalized Nash equilibrium; this is proven in Theorem~\ref{thm:nash-generalized} below.
 Thus, by solving an appropriate vector optimization problem, one can obtain a superset of the set of all generalized Nash equilibrium.
 Whereas by solving a different appropriate vector optimization problem, one can obtain a subset of the set of all generalized Nash equilibrium.
-This will be made precise in the following theorem, which is our second main result of this paper.
+This will be made precise in the following theorem, which is our third main result of this paper.

-In Corollary~\ref{Cor:M} below, we will then discuss how to obtain the set of generalized Nash equilibria from the superset, i.e., how to characterize and thus sort out those Pareto points in the superset that are not generalized Nash equilibria.

 \begin{theorem} Consider the generalized non-cooperative game \eqref{eq:game-generalized}. \begin{enumerate} \item Let $\overline\bbx \subseteq \bigcap_{i = 1}^N \bbx_i$.
 The strategy $x^* \in \overline\bbx$ is a Nash equilibrium only if it is a minimizer of~\eqref{eq:vop} with constraint set $\overline\bbx$, i.e.,